Muhammadhamd/go-agentkit/README.md

 #### Accessing Context in Tools

-Tools can access and modify the shared context:
+Tools can access and modify the shared context, and also access their own tool call ID:

 ```go
 func myTool(ctx context.Context, params map[string]interface{}) (interface{}, error) {